pretix/pretix-docs/docs/guides/widget.md

 ## Always show events info

 By default, the widget will only display event info such as title, location, and front page text if it is linked to an event series.
+You can pass the optional `display-event-info` attribute to change this behavior.
+If you pass it with the value `"false"`, even an event series will be displayed without information.
-You can pass the optional `display-event-info` attribute with either a value of `"false"`, `"true"` or `"auto"` – the latter being the default if the attribute is not present at all.
+If you pass the attribute with `"true"` or any other value other than Pass it with the value `"auto"` for the default behavior.

-Note that any other value than `"false"` or `"auto"` means `"true"`:
+Any other value than `"false"` or `"auto"` is handled like `"true"`.

     <pretix-widget event="https://pretix.eu/demo/democon/" display-event-info></pretix-widget>